cadithealth/iniherit/README.rst

 Gotchas
 =======

-* Because of how the INI files are loaded and manipulated, the IniheritConfigParser's `write` method is disabled.
-This is because the parser cannot know in which inherited file to save any value changes.
-For writing INI files, you should use other ConfigParser subclasses, such as `ConfigParser.RawConfigParser`.
+* After an inherit-enabled INI file is loaded, the ConfigParser no longer has knowledge of where a particular option was loaded from or how it was derived.
+For this reason, when the `write` method is called, the ConfigParser generates an INI file without inheritance.
+  In other words, it flattens the inheritance tree.

 .. _ConfigParser: http://docs.python.org/2/library/configparser.html